fred0r/h5ai_manti-X/README.md

 > npm install
 > npm run build
 ~~~
-Because of outdated packages, it might be necessary to use:
+Because of outdated `ghu`, it might be necessary to use:
 <h4>Windows</h4>

 ~~~sh